sumandas27/IntrLinAlgLibrary/README.md

 Eigenvalue: 5   Multiplicity: 1
 ```

+**IMPORTANT:** This library can only handle real eigenvalues.
+Complex eigenvalues are not supported.

 * ```ila::get_eigenvalue(mySquareMat, eigenvector)``` returns ```mySquareMat```'s corresponding eigenvalue of its ```eigenvector```.
 * ```ila::get_eigenspace_basis(mySquareMat, eigenvalue)``` returns ```mySquareMat```'s corresponsing eigenspace basis of its ```eigenvalue``` as an ```std::vector```.